mattiacreates/EmotionKnowledge/README.md

 `MultimodalEmotionTagger` automatically loads
 `oliverguhr/german-sentiment-bert` for text classification and `superb/wav2vec2-base-superb-er` for speech emotion recognition.
-The transcription workflow relies on `openai/whisper-base` to convert German audio to text.
+The transcription workflow uses the open-source Whisper model (base size) to convert German audio to text.

 ## Usage